 This is where Cuenca shines.
 The main concerns of North Americans looking to retire outside the USA are:

 - Cost of Living

 - Things to do

 Top Reason #1 – Cost of Living

-According to Numbeo.com, the Cost of living in Cuenca, Ecuador is 67% lower than Los Angeles, almost 56% lower than Houston, Texas, and 75% lower than in New York City.
+According to Numbeo.com, the Cost of living in Cuenca, Ecuador is 67% lower than in Los Angeles, almost 56% lower than Houston, Texas, and 75% lower than in New York City.
 And the figure used for Cuenca, around $1,900 per month, is well below the average Social Security for a couple.
-And our personal experience bears that out.
-When you can rent a furnished 3-bedroom apartment for $650, need no car, and need no air conditioning, it is very easy to live in Cuenca for what you receive in SS benefits.
-Groceries and especially produce are also quite low unless you want to purchase American items.
-Thankfully, some American items are available.
+Our personal experience bears that out.
+When you can rent a furnished 3-bedroom apartment for $650, need no car, or air conditioning, it is very easy to live in Cuenca for what you receive in SS benefits.
+Groceries and especially produce cost very little compared to North America unless you want to purchase American items.
+Thankfully, many American items are available.

 Additionally, as I discuss in the next section, residents can (or may be required to) join the national health insurance program.
 The cost of this program is far below what you pay in Medicare premiums, and many procedures and prescriptions are a small fraction of the cost in the US.

 Top Reason #2 – Healthcare Quality and Cost